i3arnon/MoreAsyncLINQ/README.md

 ### RunLengthEncode

-Run-length encodes a sequence by converting consecutive instances of the same element into a `KeyValuePair<T, int>` representing the item and its occurrence count.
+Run-length encodes a sequence by converting consecutive instances of the same element into a tuple representing the item and its occurrence count.

 ### Scan